RaynetDevelopment/AngularExercises/README.md

 When you are done with the tasks, create a merge request.

 Further information like the tasks to solve are visible within the project, after you served it.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.

 ## Development server